nodejscn/node-api-cn/n-api/simple_asynchronous_operations.md

 invoked when the executor is ready to execute and when it completes its task respectively.

-The `execute` function should avoid making any N-API calls that could result in the execution of JavaScript or interaction with JavaScript objects.
-Most often, any code that needs to make N-API calls should be made in `complete` callback instead.
+The `execute` function should avoid making any Node-API calls that could result in the execution of JavaScript or interaction with JavaScript objects.
+Most often, any code that needs to make Node-API calls should be made in `complete` callback instead.
 Avoid using the `napi_env` parameter in the execute callback as it will likely execute JavaScript.